khantseithu/khantseithu/README.md

 **`a dev`**

 👋 Hey there!
-I'm Khant Sithu, a passionate and driven Full Stack Developer.
-At 19 years old, I'm deeply immersed in the world of web development and software engineering.
+I'm Khant Sithu, a 19 y/o passionate and driven Full Stack Developer.
+I'm deeply immersed in the world of web development and software engineering.
 My journey began with a love for problem-solving and a fascination with creating things that have a real impact.

 🚀 My expertise spans the realms of both frontend and backend development.
 From crafting intuitive user interfaces with React and TypeScript to building robust server-side applications using Node.js, I thrive on crafting elegant solutions that marry form and function.